i18n-site/rust/i18/tests/md/en/seo.md

   i/: //unpkg.com/@i18n.site/
 ```

-Please first modify the value of `host:` above to your domain name, such as `i18n.site`.
+Please first modify the value of `host:` to your domain name, such as `i18n.site`.

 Then, edit `~/.config/i18n.site.yml` and add the following configuration: